mlopstemplates/acr_template/readMe.md

 ### 4. Define your workflow parameters

-We have precreated a [GitHub Workflow file](/.github/workflows/PushImage.yml) that creates an event grid subscription to our Azure Container Registry ,then pushes an image to this registry.
+We have precreated a [Workflow PushImage](/.github/workflows/PushImage.yml) that creates an event grid subscription to our Azure Container Registry ,then pushes an image to this registry.

-You need to update the workflow files [GitHub Workflow file](/.github/workflows/PushImage.yml) and [GitHub Workflow file](/.github/workflows/deploy_image.yml) with the below parameters wherever required-
+You need to update the workflow files [Workflow PushImage](/.github/workflows/PushImage.yml) and [Workflow deploy_image](/.github/workflows/deploy_image.yml) with the below parameters wherever required-
 -ACR name(both worflows)
 -Resource group name(both workflows)
--AKS cluster name (only to be updated in [GitHub Workflow file](/.github/workflows/deploy_image.yml)) -tag filter(only to be updated in [GitHub Workflow file](/.github/workflows/deploy_image.yml) After updating secrets and workflow parameters changes can be saved by commiting to the workflow.
+-AKS cluster name (only to be updated in [Workflow deploy_image](/.github/workflows/deploy_image.yml)) -tag filter(only to be updated in [Workflow deploy_image](/.github/workflows/deploy_image.yml) This will only allow the images with matching tag to be deployed to kubernetes.

+After updating secrets and workflow parameters changes can be saved by commiting to the workflow.

 ### 5. Running the workflows